Nearly Optimal Stochastic Approximation for Online Principal Subspace Estimation: Related Work

-Usually, we can use a fixed stepsize $\beta$.
-It can be seen that these methods update the approximations incrementally by processing data one at a time as soon as it comes in, and calculating the empirical covariance matrix explicitly is completely avoided.
-In the online PCA, obtaining the principal subspace has time complexity $\OO(p^2nd)$ and space complexity $\OO(pd)$, which is much less than those required by the classical PCA.
+to approximate the principal subspace $\cU_*$, where $\beta_i^{(n)}>0$ for $1\le i\le p$ are stepsizes, and $R^{(n)}$ is a normalization matrix to make $U^{(n)}$ have orthonormal columns.
+The QR decomposition is often used by almost all existing works in the literature; see, e.g., \cite{ojaK1985stochastic,allenzhuL2017first,mianjyA2018stochastic} and references therein.
+It can be seen that these methods update the approximations incrementally by processing data one vector at a time as soon as it comes in, completely avoiding the explicit calculation of the empirical covariance matrix.
+In the subspace online PCA, obtaining an approximate principal subspace has time complexity $\OO(p^2d)$ and space complexity $\OO(pd)$ per iterative step.

-Although the online PCA iteration \cref{eq:onlinePCA-1v} was proposed over 30 years ago, its convergence analysis is rather scarce.
-Some recent works \cite{2015arXiv150103796B,2016arXiv160206929J,2015arXiv150909002S} studied the convergence of the online PCA for the most significant principal component, i.e., $u_1$, from different points of view and obtained some results for the case where the samples are almost surely uniformly bounded.
-For such a case, De Sa, Olukotun, and R{\'e}~\cite{2014arXiv1411.1134D} studied a different but closely related problem, in which the angular part is equivalent to the online PCA, and obtained some convergence results.
-In contrast, for the distributions with sub-Gaussian tails (note that the samples of this kind of distributions may be unbounded), \LWLZ~\cite{liWLZ2017near} proved a nearly optimal convergence rate for the iteration \cref{eq:onlinePCA-1v}: if the initial guess $u^{(0)}$ is randomly chosen according to a uniform distribution and the stepsize $\beta$ is chosen in accordance with the sample size $n$, then there exists a high-probability event $\bbA_*$ with $\prob{\bbA_*}\ge 1-\delta$ such that
+Recently, \LWLZ~\cite{liWLZ2017near} proved a nearly optimal convergence rate for the iteration \cref{eq:onlinePCA-1v} for the distributions with sub-Gaussian tails (note the samples of this kind of distributions may be unbounded).
+One of their main results reads as follows.
+For the initial guess $u^{(0)}$ that is randomly chosen according to a uniform distribution and the stepsize $\beta$ is chosen in accordance with the sample size $n$, there exists a high-probability event $\bbA_*$ with $\txs\prob{\bbA_*}\ge 1-\delta$ such that

-where $\delta\in[0,1)$, $u_*=u_1$ in \cref{eq:eigD-covar}, and $C(d,n,\delta)$ can be approximately treated as a constant.
-It can be seen that this bound matches the minimax low bound \cref{eq:minimax-bound} up to a logarithmic factor of $n$, hence, \emph{nearly optimal}.
-Also, the convergence rate holds true as long as the initial approximation satisfies